The Murder of Roger Ackroyd: Publication history

-The novel received its first true publication as a fifty-four part serialisation in the London Evening News from Thursday, 16 July, to Wednesday, 16 September 1925, under the title, Who Killed Ackroyd?
-Like that paper's serialisation of The Man in the Brown Suit, there were minor amendments to the text, mostly to make sense of the openings of an instalment (e.g., changing "He then..." to "Poirot then...").
-The main change was that the book has twenty-seven chapters whereas the serialisation has only twenty-four.
-Chapter Seven of the serialisation is named The Secrets of the Study whereas in the book it is Chapter Eight and named Inspector Raglan is Confident.

-In the US, the novel was serialised in four parts in Flynn's Detective Weekly from 19 June (Volume 16, Number 2) to 10 July 1926 (Volume 16, Number 5).
+The story first appeared as a fifty-four part serialisation in the London Evening News from Thursday, 16 July, to Wednesday, 16 September 1925 under the title Who Killed Ackroyd?
+In the United States, the story was serialised in four parts in Flynn's Detective Weekly from 19 June (Volume 16, Number 2) to 10 July 1926 (Volume 16, Number 5).
 The text was heavily abridged and each instalment carried an uncredited illustration.

-The Collins first edition of 1926 was Christie's first work placed with that publisher.
+The Collins first edition of June 1926 (retailing for seven shillings and sixpence) was Christie's first work placed with that publisher.
 "The first book that Agatha wrote for Collins was the one that changed her reputation forever; no doubt she knew, as through 1925 she turned the idea over in her mind, that here she had a winner."
-HarperCollins, the modern successor firm to W. Collins Sons & Co.
-Ltd., remains the UK publishers of Christie's oeuvre.
+The first United States publisher was The Dodd Mead and Company (New York), 19 June 1926 (retailing at $2.00).

-By 1928, The Murder of Roger Ackroyd was available in braille through the Royal National Institute for the Blind and was among the first works to be chosen for transfer to Gramophone record for their Books for the Blind library in the autumn of 1935.
+By 1928, The Murder of Roger Ackroyd was available in braille through the UK's Royal National Institute for the Blind and was among the first works to be chosen for transfer to Gramophone record for their Books for the Blind library in the autumn of 1935.
 By 1936 it was listed as one of only eight books available in this form.

-In 2022, the book entered the public domain in the United States.

 Book dedication

-Christie's dedication in the book reads:

-To Punkie, who likes an orthodox detective story, murder, inquest, and suspicion falling on every one in turn!
+Christie's dedication in the book reads "To Punkie, who likes an orthodox detective story, murder, inquest, and suspicion falling on every one in turn!"